Lyndon Stromberg

-Lyndon Dean Stromberg (b.
-November 27, 1962) is an American entrepreneur, sculptor and artist.
+Lyndon Dean Stromberg (born November 27, 1962) is an American entrepreneur, sculptor and artist.
 Works include "Our Universe" at the Smithsonian Institution, National Museum of the American Indian, "Rome" at Caesars Palace, "The World" at Winstar Casino and the "Virgin of Guadalupe" at the Dallas Cathedral Cathedral Santuario de Guadalupe.

 Companies

 Stromberg is founder of several companies which are affiliated in the Stromberg Group.
 They include of 300 artisans.